statues in one of parks in Rome

 Parks in Rome – Botanical Garden

-The garden, located behind 17th-century Palazzo Corsini, is also an archeological area.
+The garden, located behind the 17th-century Palazzo Corsini, is also an archeological area.
 Among the greenery, you’ll find several ancient fountains that hint at the past.
-Once the Septimius Severus Baths location, the garden is owned and maintained by the Sapienza University of Rome.
+Once the location of the Septimius Severus Baths, the garden is owned and maintained by the Sapienza University of Rome.

 Orange Garden (Giardino degli Aranci)

-This small gated garden on the top of Aventine Hill is named after the orange trees planted here by St. Domenico in 1222.
+This small gated garden, also known as Parco Savello, sits on the top of Aventine Hill and is named after the orange trees planted here by St. Domenico in 1222.
 He also founded the Basilica of Saint Sabina next door to the garden.

 Parks in Rome – Orange Garden